Kanalkampf: 9 July

-Another Luftwaffe raid was mounted and Park who had moved three squadrons to RAF Manston, was positioned to intercept.
+Another Luftwaffe raid was mounted and Park, who had moved three squadrons to RAF Manston, was positioned to intercept.
 The German raid reached the North Foreland around 15:50, 65 Squadron engaged the formation and shot down one Bf 109 from II./JG 51; the pilot was jposted missing.
 17 Squadron Hurricanes reached the area and shot down a Kampfgeschwader 53 (KG 53) He 111, with the crew killed.
 Kesselring ordered Seenotflugkommando 1 with Heinkel He 59 float planes to rescue survivors, covered by a Staffel of Bf 109s.
 A He 59 found itself above a convoy and was attacked by 54 Squadron Spitfires, led by Al Deere.
 The He 59 was forced down on the Goodwin Sands and its crew was captured.
 Two Spitfire pilots were killed by the escorts from II./JG 51 for another Bf 109 and its pilot missing.
-The bombers hit the steamer Kenneth Hawksfield (1,546 GRT) and Pol Grange (804 GRT) with no casualties and Kenneth Hawksfield was beached, patched up two days later and returned to London docks.
+The bombers hit SS Kenneth Hawksfield (1,546 GRT) and SS Pol Grange (804 GRT) with no casualties and Kenneth Hawksfield was beached, patched up two days later and returned to London docks.

 The last sorties of the day were flown by 27 I./Sturzkampfgeschwader 77 (StG 77) Ju 87s, led by Hauptmann Friedrich-Karl Lichtenfels, escorted by Bf 110s, which attacked the Portland naval base.
 Intercepted by 609 Squadron, Lichtenfels was killed with his gunner and a Spitfire pilot was killed by the Bf 110 escort; Lichtenfels was a Knight's Cross of the Iron Cross holder and experienced pilot.
 A Bf 110 escort from 13./LG 1 was also lost.
 The 7,085 GRT freighter Empire Daffodil was damaged.
 Further east, up the North Sea coast, a raid over Norwich by Kampfgeschwader 26 (KG 26) He 111s killed 26 civilians and 17 Squadron destroyed one of the bombers; the crew was killed.